su2code/su2code.github.io/_tutorials/multiphysics/Unsteady_FSI_Python/Dynamic_FSI_Python.md

 Summarizing, this document will cover:
 - Preparing a FSI analysis to be used with the python wrapper
-- Using the strctural solver for Nastran models with SU2
+- Using the structural solver for Nastran models with SU2
 - Important keywords for the fsi and solid solver config files

 A sketch of the problem at hand is presented below: